Skip to content

 This is one of the most important points that clients often overlook.

-Duration: The market standard is a 6–12 month contract.
-SEO needs time, so 3 months is too short to evaluate results.
+Duration: A 6–12 month contract is a sensible starting point — SEO needs time, so 3 months is too short to evaluate results.
 But 24 months with no exit option is a trap.

 What a good contract should include: